lanceturbes/neovim-config/README.md

 This is my personal neovim configuration as a web developer.

 This configuration is primarily lua-based and uses Packer to manage plugins.
-Has support for TypeScript/React and Lua.
+Has support for TypeScript/React, Elm, and Lua.

 ### Disclaimer

 I am sharing this configuration as-is and offer no support if something goes wrong.

 If you want an all-in-one configuration for Neovim, [LunarVim](https://www.lunarvim.org/) and [Astrovim](https://github.com/AstroNvim/AstroNvim) are great choices.